reiggrau/websocket-connect4/README.md

 py app.py
 ```

-This doesn’t display anything.
+This doesn't display anything.
 Hopefully the WebSocket server is running.
-Let’s make sure that it works.
+Let's make sure that it works.
 You cannot test the WebSocket server with a web browser like you tested the HTTP server.
-However, you can test it with websockets’ interactive client.
+However, you can test it with websockets' interactive client.

 Open another shell and run this command: